Skip to content

 Non-correlated growth is another huge benefit of the infinite banking concept.
 How a properly-designed Whole Life insurance policy grows is probably one of the most popular pros of infinite banking, and there’s actually 2 distinct ways this happens.

-Whole Life insurance provides a contractual guaranteed growth rate as well as an interest-sensitive annual dividend (which is not guaranteed).
-However, the oldest and most solvent true mutual companies can boast they have paid a dividend for the last 150+ years through depressions, recessions, inflation, deflation, and world wars.
+Whole Life insurance provides a contractual guaranteed growth rate (2%-4%) as well as an interest-sensitive annual dividend (which is not guaranteed).
+However, the oldest and most solvent true mutual companies can boast they have paid a dividend for the last 160+ years through depressions, recessions, inflation, deflation, and world wars.
 A couple of the oldest mutual companies were even around to pay Whole Life dividends during the Civil War!

 Tax-Exempt Status of IBC Insurance

-The 2nd reason why major banks park billions of their Tier 1 capital into corporate-owned life insurance is the tax-exempt nature of the growth.
+Besides the steady growth, the other reason why major banks park billions of their Tier 1 capital into corporate-owned life insurance is the tax-exempt nature of the growth.
 Think of it as an IBC yield-enhancer of sorts because it’s not about what kind of interest you make, but what you can ultimately keep.

 Furthermore, as tax rates continue to rise with our swelling national debt, an IBC insurance policy can help you optimize your other assets in retirement by better managing a dynamic distribution strategy.
-Check out our detailed video on how a properly structured infinite banking concept life insurance policy can act as a tax buffer in retirement.

 Death Benefit Utility of Infinite Banking Life Insurance